dnsimple/dnsimple-developer/content/registrar/extended-attributes.markdown

 * TOC
 {:toc}

 Some TLDs require extended attributes when registering or transferring a domain.
 This API interface provides information on the extended attributes for any particular TLD.

-## List extended attributes for a TLD #{list}
+## List extended attributes for a TLD {#list}

     GET /extended_attributes/:tld